sjrd218/rightscale-nodes/README.md

 ## Metrics

-The plugin uses the codahale metrics library to keep a number of statistics important for better tuning and stabilizing the plugin operation.
+The plugin uses the [codahale Metrics library](http://metrics.codahale.com/) to keep a number of statistics important for better tuning and stabilizing the plugin operation.

 In the Rundeck configuration page, specify a value for the